charliecalvert/CloudNotes/Assignments/React/ElvenWebCraftsStarter.md

 The **isAuthenticated()** method is middleware that is called before the user can access the home page.
 If the user is logged in, then **isAuthenticated** calls **next()**, and the home page loads.
 Otherwise, the login page is called.

-Without removing the **isAuthenticated** method, rewrite this bit of middleware so that the user is automatically taken to the home page whether they are logged in or not.
+Without removing the **isAuthenticated** method, rewrite it so that the user is automatically taken to the home page whether they are logged in or not.
 You can make whatever changes you want to **isAuthenticated**, but it must continue to be called from the home page route.
 I would either comment out or otherwise preserve the code in the current working code from the method so that you can replace it later on, when we want to add login again.

 ## Fork Repos